 A variety of book study groups are offered throughout the year.
 Check our calendar and click on the ones that interest you for ordering information and contact information, or click here for an overview of this season's book study groups.

 We have had a wonderful time at our Women's Retreat each fall at Camp Marshall on beautiful Flathead Lake.
-Due to construction at Camp Marshall, we are planning our Fall 2017 Women's Retreat at Holy Spirit.
-The retreat will be led by author and retreat leader The Rev. Dr. Bonnie Ring on October 13 and 14.
-She will share from her book, The Women Who Knew Jesus.
-Click here to find out more and to register for the retreat.
+Due to construction at Camp Marshall, we held our Fall 2017 Women's Retreat at Holy Spirit, led by author and retreat leader The Rev. Dr. Bonnie Ring.
+We are planning a spring retreat at Camp Marshall -- check back for more information.

 A series of classes designed for adults who wish to explore what it means to be a Christian in the Episcopal tradition.
 It is ideal for those who would like to engage their faith more fully, deepen their understanding of the Episcopal Church, or who are seeking to be confirmed or received into the Church.
 All are welcome!
 Please let Rev. Terri know if you are interested in an Inquirer's Class.
-An Inquirer's Class is planned for Sunday mornings between services, October 15 to November 5.
 Check our calendar for details.

 Connect & Grow